-Do not try to deal with observations, allegations or disclosures alone.
-Consult your manager or a duty manager who will contact the relevant Director as appropriate.
-Always work in cooperation with the supervising adults who are present unless this compromises the safety of the child.
+Do not deal with observations, allegations or disclosures alone.
+Consult your manager or a duty manager who will follow the appropriate guidelines and contact the relevant Director as appropriate.

 Handling Situations in which the Child is in Immediate Danger of Further Harm